Flat River Dance Company Dancer Handbook with

-Tuition is due by the first of the month.
+Tuition is due by the 1st of the month.
 A late fee of $15 per student per month will apply after the 7th of each month.

 Refunds for missed classes or cancellations will not be given.
 See class cancellation and snow day policies.

 Monthly tuition is based on four classes per payment.
 This includes dress rehearsals for upcoming performances.

 If you are facing financial hardship, please contact Flat River Dance Company as soon as possible to make alternative arrangements for payment.
 We will make every effort to work with you to insure your child continues their dance education uninterrupted.

 Tuition payments are non-refundable, but may be applied as a credit for future tuition, registration fees, or costumes.
 They cannot be used a credit for show tickets.
 All credits are non-transferable to other students.

 Class Cancellations and Snow Days

 Flat River Dance Company will cancel classes due to inclement weather at the discretion of the instructors.
 Cancellations will be posted on WOOD TV 8 and WZZM 13 if possible.
 If the evening events are cancelled by the Greenville Public schools this does not necessarily mean our classes will be cancelled.
 Please call if you have any questions on class cancellations.
 You may also look for cancellations on our website www.frdc.us and Facebook.